-POST WITHDRAWAL DISBURSEMENT: If the calculation shows that the student received less aid than what the student earned within the payment period or enrollment period, then the student would be notified by the institution of the amount of Grant funds used to cover institutional charges incurred by the student, or the available amount from Grant funds for direct disbursement to the student for other educational related expenses.
-Once this calculation is finalized, the institution will then perform a second and different calculation using the net funds retained (original tuition payments minus amounts refunded) to determine the amount of institutional charges earned by the institution during the payment or enrollment period.
-That calculation is known as the institutional refund policy calculation.
+POST WITHDRAWAL DISBURSEMENT: If the calculation shows that the student received less aid than what the student earned within the payment period or enrollment period, then the student would be notified by the institution of the amount of Grant funds used to cover institutional charges incurred by the student, or the available amount from Grant funds for direct disbursement to the student for other educational related expenses within 45 days.
+All post-withdrawal disbursements are applied to student account first.
+If loan funds are involved by this calculation, the institution will notify the student or parent of the loan amount it wishes to utilize to cover educational charges, the financial aid program where the funds are coming from, and the student will be reminded of the responsibilities involved in receiving loan funds within 30 days.
+Hilltop Beauty School does not participate in Title IV Federal Loan programs.